World Academy of Science, Engineering and Technology

 Dartmouth Digital Commons Citation

 Batsis, John A.; Boateng, George G.; Seo, Lillian M.; Petersen, Curtis L.; Fortuna, Karen L.; Wechsler, Emily V.; Peterson, Ronald J.; Cook, Summer B.; Pidgeon, Dawna; Dokko, Rachel S.; Halter, Ryan J.; and Kotz, David F., "Development and Usability Assessment of a Connected Resistance Exercise Band Application for Strength-Monitoring" (2019).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 4007.